MariaC27/api-lens/README.md

 - **On the next merge to `main`** — the snapshot workflow fires automatically.
 It imports your app, generates the spec, and commits the first `openapi-snapshots/<timestamp>.json` file to your repo.
 You can watch it run in your repo's Actions tab.
 - **On every subsequent PR** — the diff workflow fires automatically and posts a comment to the PR showing what changed.

-You don't need to do anything else to keep snapshots running — it's fully automatic from here.
+You don't need to do anything else to keep snapshots running, it's fully automatic from here.

 ### 5. Browse snapshots